 After the device accepts an Erase Suspend command, the device enters the Erase Suspend mode.
 The system can read array data using the standard read timings, except that if it reads at an address within erase-suspended sectors, the device outputs status data.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
-See "Sector Erase and Program Suspend Command" on page 49 for more information on this mode.
+See Sector Erase and Program Suspend Command for more information on this mode.

 The system must issue the reset command to re-enable the device for reading array data if DQ5 goes high, or while in the autoselect mode.
+See the The programming of the PPB Lock Bit for a given sector can be verified by writing a PPB Lock Bit status verify command to the device. section.

-See also "Asynchronous Read Operation (Non-Burst)" on page 19 for more information.
-See "Sector Erase and Program Resume Command" on page 51 for more information on this mode.
+See also Asynchronous Read Operation (Non-Burst) in the Key to Switching Waveforms section for more information.
+See the Sector Erase and Program Resume Command sections for more information on this mode.